 Target for cessation of new use of USD LIBOR for CLOs

-Cease all new issuance of sterling LIBOR-referencing loan products that expire after the end of 2021
+Cease initiation of new GBP LIBOR-linked loans, bonds, securitizations and linear derivatives* that expire after the end of 2021

 April 01, 2021